 Solar Saaj – When the Goddess is dressed in ‘shola’ or thermocol, it is called the ‘Sholar Saaj’.

 Daker Saaj – When the Goddess is adorned in beaten silver garments, it is called the ‘Daker Saaj’.

-The ultimate thing without which the idol become incomplete is the “donation of eyes”, commonly known as Chokkhu Dan in Hindu culture.
-It starts from the day of Mahalaya.
-During this time the artist fast for a day.
+The ultimate thing without which the idol becomes incomplete is the “donation of eyes”, commonly known as Chokkhu Dan in Hindu culture.
+It starts on the day of Mahalaya.
+During this time the artist fasts for a day.
 This is the finest part of the idol.